XieEco/XieEco.github.io/_pages/publications.md

 # <u>Peer-Reviewed</u>

-20. **Xie, H.^**, Wu, Y.^, Li, Z., Wang, Y., Guo, Y. Addressing water resource constraints for electrolytic hydrogen demand in China. *Nature Sustainability*, In press.
+20. **Xie, H.^**, Wu, Y.^, Wang, Y., Guo, Y. Addressing water resource constraints for electrolytic hydrogen demand in China. *Nature Sustainability*, In press.

 19. Li, H., Chen, B., **Xie, H.**, Yu, H., Dai, M., Xue, M., Long, X., Wang, J., Han, Z., Sun, M., Wang, J., Guo, Y., Lin, J., Wang, Y. The co-benefits of the use of fly ash as a clinker substitute will be undermined by coal phaseout. *The Innovation*, In press.